jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 Dead code would remain only when the tests that cover it are not realistic scenarios.
 Should unrealistic tests be identified, then they can be deactivated.
 Coverage would identify any newly revealed dead code, which can be removed as well as the deactivated tests.

-While I’m not a fan of minimum code coverage quality gates, developers should strive toward 100% code coverage for their own asperations.
+While I’m not a fan of minimum code coverage quality gates, developers should strive toward 100% code coverage for their own aspirations.
 Code that’s not covered is code that has no automated confirmation.
 It may work now, but should it be changed, there’s no guarantee that a bug might slip through.

 Code created via TDD/BDD will tend to have high code coverage by default via the process.
 There will be exceptions.
 For example, [Humble Object](https://jhumelsine.github.io/2024/07/15/tdd.html) code doesn’t tend to have coverage, since that code has been quarantined due to its testing difficulties.